Explore the Universe—a beginner's observing program

 - Introduce good observing practices and techniques.

-- Provide a challenging introduction to all aspects of visual astronomy including stars and constellations, lunar, planetary, deep sky, double stars and several optional activities, including variable stars.
+- Provide an introduction to all aspects of visual astronomy including stars and constellations, lunar, planetary, deep sky, double stars and several optional activities, including variable stars.

 - Encourage active observing programs in Local Centres.